stackhpc/stackhpc-kayobe-config/doc/source/contributor/environments/ci-multinode.rst

       kolla_enable_manila: true
       kolla_enable_manila_backend_cephfs_native: true

+If you are working on an existing deployment, re-run Cephadm playbook by ``kayobe playbook run $KAYOBE_CONFIG_PATH/ansible/cephadm.yml`` to add Ceph configurations (such as Manila pools and CephFS file system) for Manila.

-And re-run ``kayobe overcloud service deploy`` if you are working on an existing deployment.
+Then, run ``kayobe overcloud service deploy`` to deploy Manila.

 To test it, you will need two virtual machines.
 Cirros does not support the Ceph kernel client, so you will need to use a different image.
 Any regular Linux